dipankardas011/dipankardas-portfolio/content/diary/Dec25.md

 description = "Let's talk about my December 2025"
 +++

+# Date 2025-12-09
+* learning about cncf postgres project
+* authzed self managing it and learning how to configure it to be zero scaled and even get neon to scale to zero when not in use.

 # Date 2025-12-01 2025-12-08
 * working on Database tls based connection.
 * complete rewamp of polarsh learnings.